hankyul2/DomainAdaptation/README.md

 - **Bold** means best accuracy.
 - numbers in parenthesis is score got in this work.
 - All model are based on *resnet50* pretrained on *ILSVRC2012*
+- baseline's gpu memory usage is about 5GB, others gpu memory usages is about 8GB

 *Office-31 Dataset Benchmark reported in original papers*